Executive Assistant, Anthropology

 Office: Maher Hall 208

 May Fu grounds her vocational praxis in student-centered pedagogies and curricula that address the self-determination of our selves, families, and communities.
 Her classes explore the development, intersectionality, and utility of race while also identifying how aggrieved groups call new communities, cultures, and possibilities into being.
-Her research interests include comparative racialized histories, social movements, womyn of color feminisms, gender and labor, and the politics of historiography.
+Her research interests include comparative racialized histories, social movements, women of color feminisms, gender and labor, and the politics of historiography.
 She especially seeks to connect the different knowledges that exist in grassroots, activist, and academic communities.
 Drawing on oral histories, she is currently writing a book that explores Asian American radicalism and community organizing during the late 1960s and early 1970s.

 Associate Professor, Ethnic Studies